Inflectra/rapise-documentation/docs/RVL/Conditions.md

 | #      | If Block  |          |                   |           |            |            |
 | End    | of If     |          |                   |           |            |            |

-This piece forms a condition checking that *MyButton* is Enabled OR `Result2` is true at the same time.
+This example forms a condition that checks if *MyButton* is not enabled OR `Result1` is true.

 ## Examples

-Condition is never used alone.
-You may find examples of conditions in chapters devoted to [Assertions](Assertions.md) and [If-Then-Else](IfElse.md).
+A condition is never used alone.
+You can find examples of conditions in the chapters on [Assertions](Assertions.md) and [If-Then-Else](IfElse.md).

 ## Short Condition Syntax

 All binary conditions with `param2` take 3 rows.
-Sometimes it is more convenient to use shorter 2 row syntax where `param2` value is specified on the same row as the condition itself:
+Sometimes it is more convenient to use a shorter, 2-row syntax where the `param2` value is specified on the same row as the condition itself:

 | Flow | Type      | Object | Action             | ParamName  | ParamType | ParamValue |
 | ---- | --------- | ------ | ------------------ | ---------- | --------- | ---------- |